Timothy Dexter: Life and works

-He exported Bibles to the East Indies and stray cats to Caribbean islands and again made a profit; Eastern missionaries were in need of the Bibles and the Caribbean welcomed a solution to rat infestation.
+He exported Bibles to the East Indies and stray cats to Caribbean islands and again made a profit; Eastern missionaries needed the Bibles and the Caribbean welcomed a solution to rat infestation.
 He also hoarded whalebones by mistake, but ended up selling them profitably as corset stays.

 While subject to ridicule, Dexter's boasting makes it clear that he understood the value of cornering the market on goods that others did not see as valuable and the utility of "acting the fool".

 New England high society snubbed him.
-Dexter bought a large house in Newburyport from Nathaniel Tracy, a local socialite, and tried to emulate him.
+Dexter bought a large house in Newburyport from Nathaniel Tracy, a local socialite, and tried to emulate Tracy's prominent mansion.
 He decorated this house with minarets, a golden eagle on the top of the cupola, a mausoleum for himself, and a garden of 40 wooden statues of famous men, including George Washington, William Pitt, Napoleon Bonaparte, Thomas Jefferson, and himself.
 The last had the inscription, "I am the first in the East, the first in the West, and the greatest philosopher in the Western World".
 Dexter also bought an estate in Chester, New Hampshire.
+There, Dexter recommended people call him the Earl of Chester.
+He offered one quarter to children who called him Lord Chester, and dinner and drinks for adults who did so.

 Despite his good fortune, his relationship with his family suffered.
-He frequently told visitors that his wife (who was actually alive) had died, and that the woman frequenting the building was simply her ghost.
-In one notable episode, Dexter faked his own death to see how people would react, and about 3,000 people attended Dexter's mock wake.
-When Dexter did not see his wife cry, he revealed the hoax and promptly caned her for not sufficiently mourning his death.
+He frequently told visitors that his wife (who was alive) had died, and that the woman frequenting the building was simply her ghost.
+In one episode, Dexter faked his own death to see how people would react, and about 3,000 people attended Dexter's mock wake.
+When Dexter did not see his wife cry, he revealed the hoax and after the ceremony beat her with his cane for not sufficiently mourning his death.

 Writing

-At age 50, Dexter authored the book A Pickle for the Knowing Ones, in which he complained about politicians, the clergy, and his wife.
+At age 50, Dexter authored the book A Pickle for the Knowing Ones, also known as Plain Truth in a Homespun Dress.
+In which he complained about politicians, the clergy, and his wife.
 The book contains 8,847 words and 33,864 letters, but without any punctuation and with unorthodox spelling and capitalization.
+Dexter also signs his name at the end of each chapter, as though they were letters.
 One section begins:

 The first edition was self-published in Salem, Massachusetts, in 1802.
 Dexter initially distributed his book for free, but it became popular and was reprinted eight times.
 The second edition was printed in Newburyport in 1805.
 In the second edition, Dexter responded to complaints about the book's lack of punctuation by adding an extra page of 11 lines of punctuation marks with the instruction that printers and readers could insert them wherever needed—or, in his words, "thay may peper and solt it as they plese".